krancour/brignext/PROPOSAL.md

 ### Early Design Decisions & Architecture

-Brigade was designed to be as lightweight and "cloud native" as possible, consciously shunning third-party dependencies and relying solely on Kubernetes wherever practical.
+Brigade was designed to be as lightweight and "cloud native" as possible, shunning third-party dependencies and relying solely on Kubernetes wherever practical.
 To be sure, this was not without merit.
 By leveraging Kubernetes `Secret` resources as a sort of makeshift document store and message bus, Brigade's developers were spared from integrating with third-party alternatives.
 Meanwhile, Brigade operators were spared from deploying and managing such dependencies.

 These principles resulted in a _very thin_ layer of abstraction between Brigade's users and Kubernetes.
-The `brig` CLI, for instance, communicates _directly_ with the Kubernetes API server using the user's own Kubernetes cluster credentials.
-Similarly, gateways that broker events from external systems like GitHub, Docker Hub, or Slack (to name a few), communicate directly with the Kubernetes API server using Kubernetes cluster service accounts.
+The `brig` CLI, for instance, communicates _directly_ with the Kubernetes API server using the user's own cluster credentials.
+Similarly, gateways that broker events from external systems like GitHub, Docker Hub, or Slack (to name a few), communicate directly with the Kubernetes API server using Kubernetes service accounts.

-Brigade owes much of its early success to its lightweight nature, but many outstanding issues can also be traced back to these early design decisions, which the author of this proposal suggests are worth revisiting.
+Brigade owes much of its early success to its lightweight nature, but many outstanding issues can also be traced back to these early design decisions, which this proposal suggests are worth revisiting.

 ### Usability Issues

 Usability issues have been a common complaint.
 By way of example, anyone who has created a Brigade project through the interactive `brig project create` command is likely to have found that experience clumsy.
-In the event of later wishing to revise one's project definition, users discover that the `brig` CLI exposes no `brig project update` command.
+In the event of later wishing to revise one's project definition, users discover that the CLI exposes no `project update` command.
 A novice user might issue a `brig project create --replace` command to repeat the onerous creation process in its entirety.
-Meanwhile, an intrepid Kubernetes user is apt to directly edit the `Secret` resource backing the project definition.
-Maintainers are aware of many such users having fallen back on Helm or loose Kubernetes manifests to manage Brigade projects.
+Meanwhile, an intrepid Kubernetes user might directly edit the `Secret` resource backing the project definition.
+Maintainers are aware of many such users having fallen back on Helm or loose Kubernetes manifests to manage their Brigade projects.

-To be fair, this issue is a UX one and could probably be remediated without re-architecting the entire product, but it is noteworthy because it illustrates just how thin Brigade's abstraction between the user and Kubernetes is.
-While a seasoned Kubernaut might perceive the ability to "drop down" to Kubernetes on an as-needed basis to be a feature, a novice Kubernetes user is more likely to perceive that UX in more perilous terms-- falling through thin ice.
+To be fair, this particular issue is a UX one and could probably be remediated without re-architecting the entire product, but it is noteworthy because it illustrates just how thin Brigade's abstraction between the user and Kubernetes is.
+While a seasoned Kubernaut might perceive the ability to "drop down" to Kubernetes on an as-needed basis to be a feature, a novice user is more likely to perceive that UX in more perilous terms, such as falling through thin ice.

-In the view of the author, permitting Kubernetes expertise to remain a _de facto_ prerequisite for success with Brigade creates an undesired barrier to adoption by a broader population of developers who may lack Kubernetes expertise but could otherwise find value in Brigade.
+In the view of the author, permitting Kubernetes expertise to remain a _de facto_ prerequisite for success creates a barrier to adoption by a broader population of developers who may lack such expertise but could otherwise find value in Brigade.

 Refer to: